connrs/node-deemitter/README.md

-# deemitter 1.0.1
+# deemitter

-DEEmitter is a module extracted from [Rye.js](http://ryejs.org/).
+deemitter is a module extracted from [Rye.js](http://ryejs.com/).
 It doesn't contain all of the features of the DOM Event Emitter from Rye but it is an implementation that is much closer to the standard EventEmitter API in node.js core.

 ## Usage